efchea1/efchea1/README.md

-# 👋 Emmanuel Fle Chea
+# Emmanuel Fle Chea 🧠📊

-**Emmanuel Fle Chea is a public health data scientist and biomedical scientist specializing in EHR and claims analytics, NLP-derived clinical data, epidemiological modeling, and reproducible data pipelines.
-His research spans Alzheimer’s disease biomarker modeling, depression severity trajectories, and multi-site health system data integration across federally funded research initiatives.
-He has developed automated R, Python, SAS, and SQL workflows for datasets exceeding 11 million records, built predictive models supporting clinical and public health decision-making, and contributed to NIH-funded informatics frameworks.
+**"Equity lives in the data"**

-His background includes medical device testing under FDA 21 CFR Part 11, medical data governance, HIPAA/GDPR compliance, and cross-institutional data-sharing processes.
-He has taught and mentored graduate students in biostatistics, SAS, R, SQL, and reproducible research practices.
-His work emphasizes transparency, equity-focused analytics, and open-science methodologies, integrating statistical modeling, informatics, and data governance to advance translational health research and global health data systems.**
+Public health data scientist and biomedical researcher decoding clinical and population-level data for translational impact.

 📍 Based in the U.S. | 🌍 Rooted in Liberia
 🎯 Building AI systems for healthcare equity, national security, and global public good